-Advertising: Impact of proposed Municipal By law - Advertensie: Impak van voorgestelde munisipale by-wet - Die Kwêvoël
+Attached/Aangeheg - Proposed Municipal By law - Voorgestelde munisipale by-wet - Die Kwêvoël

-Advertising: Impact of proposed Municipal By law – Advertensie: Impak van voorgestelde munisipale by-wet
+Attached/Aangeheg – Proposed Municipal By law – Voorgestelde munisipale by-wet

 Belangrike Kofie-Uur vir kleinsake-ondernemings